 - Issues related to urban higher education

-The executive editor welcomes proposals for future thematic issues.
+The editor welcomes proposals for future thematic issues.
 Prospective guest editors should describe their theme briefly, and submit a summary of the proposed topic and potential authors who would be appropriate for the issue.

 Upon receipt of a manuscript, it will be reviewed for observance of the following minimal standards.
 A manuscript not meeting these standards will be returned to the author(s) for modification and will not be placed into the review process until these standards have been met.